Chattahooligans/hooligan-hymnal-app/docs/_deployment.md

 The project includes `example-app.json` as a starting point.
 Leave this file alone, as future changes to the platform will modify it, and it will be easy to run a diff and see what changed.

 To edit the manifest for your app, make a copy of `example-app.json` and name it as `app.json`.
-You will be editing this new `app.json`
+You will be editing this new `app.json`.
+Remove it from `.gitignore` as well so your copy of it is version controlled.

 Let's walk through some fields that you should pay special attention to.